Breaking the coherence barrier: A new theory for compressed sensing

 Suppose now that $\Omega$ is a good sampling pattern for recovering $x$ using the solution $z_1$ of \R{l1_test}.
 If sparsity is the key structure that determines such reconstruction quality, then we expect exactly the same quality in the approximation $z_2$ obtained via \R{l1_test2}, since $x^{\mathrm{fp}}$ is merely a permutation of $x$.
-Is this true in practice?
-To illustrate this we consider several examples arising from the following applications: fluorescence microscopy, compressive imaging, MRI, CT, electron microscopy and radio interferometry.
+To investigate whether or not this is true, we consider several examples arising from the following applications: fluorescence microscopy, compressive imaging, MRI, CT, electron microscopy and radio interferometry.
 These examples are based on the matrix $U = U_{\mathrm{dft}}V_{\mathrm{dwt}}^{-1}$ or $U = U_{\mathrm{Had}}V_{\mathrm{dwt}}^{-1}$, where $U_{\mathrm{dft}}$ is the discrete Fourier transform, $U_{\mathrm{Had}}$ is a Hadamard matrix and $V_{\mathrm{dwt}}$ is the discrete wavelet transform.

 The results of this experiment are shown in Figure \ref{f:flip-tests}.
 As is evident, in all cases the flipped reconstructions $z_2$ are substantially worse than their unflipped counterparts $z_1$.
-Hence, sparsity alone does not govern the reconstruction quality, and consequently the success in the unflipped case must also be due in part to the structure of the signal.
-We therefore conclude the following: \bes{ \mbox{\textit{The success of compressed sensing depends critically on the structure of the signal}.} } Put another way, the optimal subsampling strategy $\Omega$ depends on the signal structure.

-Note that the flip test reveals another interesting phenomenon: \bes{ \mbox{\textit{There is no Restricted Isometry Property (RIP)}.} } Suppose the matrix $P_{\Omega} U$ satisfied an RIP for realistic parameter values (i.e. problem size $N$, subsampling percentage $m$, and sparsity $s$) found in applications.
+Hence, we conclude that sparsity alone does not govern the reconstruction quality, and consequently the success in the unflipped case must also be due in part to the structure of the signal.
+In other words: \bes{ \mbox{\textit{The optimal subsampling strategy depends on the signal structure}.} } Note that the flip test reveals another interesting phenomenon: \bes{ \mbox{\textit{There is no Restricted Isometry Property (RIP)}.} } Suppose the matrix $P_{\Omega} U$ satisfied an RIP for realistic parameter values (i.e. problem size $N$, subsampling percentage $m$, and sparsity $s$) found in applications.
 Then this would imply recovery of all approximately sparse vectors with the same error.
 This is in direct contradiction with the results of the flip test.

 Note that in all the examples in Figure \ref{f:flip-tests}, uniform random subsampling would have given nonsensical results, analogously to what was shown in Figure \ref{f:CS_Evol}.